selfdual-brain/dexter-manual/source/06-dex-model.rst

      //The trader will get proportional share of both coins of the liquidity pool. def withdrawLiquidity(account: AccountAddress, marketId: CoinPair, amountOfLiquidityCoinsToBurn: FPNumber): Boolean }

-Drops collection is the way DEX tracks participation of traders in given liquidity pool.
-Participation tracking is based on a fictional "liquidity" coin (separate for every market), and drops is a collection keeping the balance of liquidity coin per trader.

 ``InitAMM`` just allocates fixed amount of liquidity coins (100.0) as drops entry for the issuing trader.